alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 the underlying dataset,
 or both.
 In such disciplines, therefore, citation counts are of little help as a metric of data impact, so alternative metrics must be found.
-Several can be derived from logs of online activity.

 Resolutions
 -----------